 This project aimed to detect, track, differentiate, and count different brands of the scooter (e.g. Lime, Flamingo) in public areas in real-time, on inexpensive hardware.

 Detection, tracking, and counting had to be achieved at the local device level.
 A more conventional approach would be to send field video data to a central server for batch processing and analytics.
 This has several downsides:

-No access to real-time data/analytics – important for rapid decision making
+➜ No access to real-time data or analytics that is important for rapid decision making.

 The availability of cheap, low power compute boards like Raspberry Pi, and new hardware AI accelerator modules (in this case Google’s Coral inference engine) meant we could complete all computer vision and AI tasks on the field device.